One of the best pieces of prepping advice I’ve heard is to stockpile emergency water in milk jugs or other plastic bottles, such as soda…

 And the Water in Milk Jugs Might Start to Stink!

-Here’s another problem about storing water in milk jugs which doesn’t always get mentioned.
+Here’s another problem about storing water in milk jugs that doesn’t always get mentioned.
 Since the plastic jugs are permeable, the air from outside will get into the jugs.

-Normally, this isn’t such a big deal.
-However, if you are storing your emergency water jugs in the basement or garage (which is really not recommended because of the heat), then the musty air will get into your water.
+Usually, this isn’t such a big deal.
+However, if you are storing your emergency water jugs in the basement or garage (which is not recommended because of the heat), the musty air will get into your water.

 Yes, your emergency water will start to taste like mothballs, dust, and cat litter!

-In a true SHTF situation, you won’t care what your water tastes like – you will just be glad to have it – but drinking crappy-tasting water is not fun and best avoided.
+In an actual SHTF situation, you won’t care what your water tastes like – you will just be glad to have it – but drinking crappy-tasting water is not fun and best avoided.

 What’s a Better Solution to Milk Jugs for Storing Water?

-Even if you go by the lower recommendations of how much emergency water to stockpile, you are still going to need a lot of containers for storing it all.
+Even if you go by the lower recommendations of how much emergency water to stockpile, you will still need a lot of containers to store it all.

 Option 1: Use Milk Jugs, But Rotate Them

 In my family, we don’t drink much soda, juice, or anything else that comes in a plastic bottle.
-So, milk jugs where the only “free” storage containers we regularly get.
+So, milk jugs were the only “free” storage containers we regularly get.

-Until we upgraded to water containers (see option 4), we continued to use milk jugs for storing our emergency water.
+Until we upgraded to water containers (see option 4), we continued using milk jugs to store our emergency water.
 But we just remembered to rotate through the water every 6 months.